joshuaboniface/dhcpstats/README.md

 #### `subnet_file`

 The `subnet_file` option sets a path to the ISC-DHCP configuration file which lists all subnets your DHCP server provides services for.
-In simple deployments, this is likely to be `/etc/dhcp/dhcpd.conf` or something similar; in more advanced deployments with split configuration files, it must be a *single* file containing all subnets; DHCPStatus cannot parse subnet definitions from multiple files.
+In simple deployments, this is likely to be `/etc/dhcp/dhcpd.conf` or something similar; in more advanced deployments with split configuration files, it must be a *single* file containing all subnets; DHCPStats cannot parse subnet definitions from multiple files.

 #### `static_file`